BaptisteDurand/QlikSense-ScrambleData-Button/README.md

 # WARNING

 Opened Bug : Changes are not saved in QS Enterprise for Windows.
-Work with Desktop.
+Works with Desktop.

 # QlikSense-ScrambleData-Button